Every Child is a Future Giant!

 Academics, the attainment of knowledge is the driving force to growth.
 All our programs are based on educating the student first, then family then community. we believe that students can change those around them just as much as the world changing them.

 For over 15 years Future Giants has partnered with schools, community groups, politicians and corporations.
 One of our most important principles is that academic inequities in our communities, schools and families at the lowest educational and financial spectrum decreases their ability to overcome.
 Knowledge and how to utilize information transcends finances, culture and advocacy.
 Knowledge can lead to methods of change.
-Our school and community Academic Equity Workshops lay the foundation for the exchange of techniques change lives.
+Our schools and community Academic Equity Workshops lay the foundation for the exchange of techniques change lives.
+These workshops also identify and prepare students and through them their community on emerging technologies, entrepreneurial opportunities and environmental equity.

 Reclaim, Reimagine Reuse